CelineLind/acnh-island-diary/README.md

 ## current instructions for use

-navigate into acnh-i-d (which was created using <npx create-react-app acnh-i-d>) run <npm install> to install the dependencies run <npm start> to start the react app on localhost
+navigate into acnh-i-d (which was created using npx create-react-app acnh-i-d) <br/>
+run npm install to install the dependencies <br/>
+run npm start to start the react app on localhost <br/>